DECISIONS ALREADY MADE

 2. Submission Format

-Films must be submitted on DVD, via a link with password or the IMDB online screener only.
-The title, Withoutabox ID number, screening format, and running time must be clearly labeled on the cover.
+Films must be submitted on DVD or BLURAY, via a link with password (Vimeo) or the IMDB online screener only.
+The title, Withoutabox ID number, screening format, and running time must be clearly labeled on the disc and cover.
 Please avoid stickers on the cover.
 Submitted copies will not be returned.

 3. Submission Eligibility